 While earning a bachelor's degree in political science from St. John's University, Tom was a four-year player on the school's varsity hockey team.

-- St. John's University — Class Committee and Young Fellows
+- St. John's University — J-Club (Board Member), Class Committee and Young Fellows

 - Legislative Update: Governor Signs Body-Worn Camera Bill